Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Carnival Game!
-* description: Join Shannon and Vivian as they make a carnival game!
-Use the arrow keys to aim, and hold down "A" to throw a dart at the balloons!
-* youTubeId: QtJ6Y29-njQ
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/QtJ6Y29-njQ.jpg

----

 * name: Gacha Race
 * description: Join Shannon, Daryl, Joey, Richard, and Vivian as we make a DIFFERENT gachapon game, with an attached minigame!
 Get a random car from the gachapon machine and head over to the start flag to compete in a race and earn more coins.
 * youTubeId: FEPUQRypIlQ